-Jeana is Chair of the Board of Trustees for Monmouth University.
+Jeana is an active member of the Board of Trustees for Monmouth University and served as the 1st female chair from 2020-2023.
 Jeana chaired the Business Council for the Monmouth University Leon Hess Business School from 2010-2013.

 Marjorie Perry, a lifelong resident of New Jersey, is the President and CEO of MZM Construction & Management Company, Inc. As importantly, she is widely recognized as an innovator, public speaker, writer and role model for women and minorities in business.
 Using her extraordinary path to success and 26 years of experience as fodder for inspiration, Perry finds her mission to be one who motivates nascent entrepreneurs to develop and pursue their dreams by sharing the lessons she has learned from her own success, which often meant taking life’s lemons and making lemonade.
 Trained as an educator with a B.A. from Kean College, Perry’s path in teaching was diverted after she was caught in a series of layoffs in the Newark Public School system.
 In a fortuitous career move, she decided to try her luck in sales and marketing—which turned out to be an unexpected perfect fit.
 She went on to work for corporate giants 3M, Johnson & Johnson and United Airlines, ultimately cultivating a burgeoning vision for life as a passionate, self-made entrepreneur.